izam-mohammed/1000-days-of-code/postgreSQL/README.md

 <p align="left">
   <img src="https://miro.medium.com/v2/resize:fit:1400/0*4W8c1ne0Ny0Myy1f.png" />
 </p>
-Way to optimize the retrival of data from a database table
+Way to optimize the retrieval of data from a database table

 ```sql
 CREATE INDEX idx_last_name ON table_name(last_name);
 ```

-#### Previlages
+#### Privileges
-It control who can access or modify certain DB objects like tables, views, and fuctions.
+It control who can access or modify certain DB objects like tables, views, and functions.

 ```sql
 GRAND SELECT ON table_name TO user_or_role;